 However, the agent must first be given written notice of the municipality’s intention, and the amount the municipality may recover is limited to the amount of any rent and other moneys received by the agent on behalf of such property owner, less any commission due to the agent.

+POLICY IMPLEMENTATION:

+The policy will be implemented retrospectively (with the exception of interest rates) aligned to the term of council.